College rock

-College rock was alternative rock music that played on student-run university and college campus radio stations located in the United States and Canada in the 1980s and 1990s.
+College rock is rock music played on student-run university and college campus radio stations located in the United States and Canada in the 1980s and 1990s.
 The stations' playlists were often created by students who avoided the mainstream rock played on commercial radio stations.
+The term "College rock" is used to define the alternative rock of the 80s, before the term "alternative" became common usage in 90s.

 Characteristics

-College rock originated less as a genre term and more as a signal of the medium, college radio, by which college rock acts were often heard.
+An outgrowth of hardcore punk, college rock originated less as a genre term and more as a signal of the medium — college radio — by which college rock acts were often heard.
 As a result, the genre featured a high degree of diversity and eclecticism, meaning that "on college radio ... screaming noise, retro country, avant-garde electronics, and power pop could coexist, linked by cheap-sounding singles recorded by local bands."
 Acknowledging this variety, some common aesthetics among college rock bands do exist, with some writers characterizing it largely as a combination of the experimentation of post-punk and new wave with a more melodic pop style and an underground sensibility.
 The A.V.
 Club explained, "Though hardly uniform in style, there were commonalities between the college-rock acts.
 Not really punk, hard rock, or art rock, most of these groups played conventionally hooky songs, heavy on jangle and twang, with lyrics steeped in poetic Americana."
-The New Republic, meanwhile, described the genre as "distinct from normal rock in that it was elitist, artier, and pandered to the Anglophilia of its middle-class audience."

 History

+Forerunners

+Pitchfork stated that "without the Byrds, the entirety of college rock—and, from it, indie rock—wouldn’t exist".
+Subsequently, Rolling Stone cited Alex Chilton's power pop band Big Star as a foundational influence on college rock and R.E.M., noting "[...]
+What the Velvet Underground was to punk, Big Star's Alex Chilton was to college rock."
+Other early influences included the Soft Boys, cult favorites in the US where bands like R.E.M. and the Replacements "memorized every lick," New Zealand's Dunedin sound bands such as the Clean as well as Mission of Burma, the dB's, the Embarrassment, Pylon and Camper Van Beethoven.